YonaskT/footy/README.md

 ### Technical Details:

 Data Source: The app retrieves player data from a PostgreSQL database .

 Machine Learning: The app uses a pre-trained XGBoost model for market value prediction.

 Data Processing: The app employs a combination of StandardScaler for feature scaling.

 Visualization: The radar chart is created using the mplsoccer library's PyPizza class.

 Framework: The app is built using the Streamlit framework, which allows for interactive and real-time data visualization.

 How to Use the app:

 Select a Player: Choose a player from the dropdown menu in the sidebar.

 View Similar Players: The app will display a list of players most similar to the selected player.

-Analyze Performance: A radar chart will be generated to visualize the selected player's performance metrics.
+Analyze Performance: A radar chart will be generated to visualize the selected player's performance metrics among players that plays in his position.

 Predict Market Value: Click the "Predict Market Value" button to estimate the player's market value.

-The web app provides a comprehensive tool for football analysts, scouts, and enthusiasts to evaluate player performance and make informed decisions based on data-driven insights.
+The [web app](https://recommenderfootball.streamlit.app/) provides a comprehensive tool for football analysts, scouts, and enthusiasts to evaluate player performance and make informed decisions based on data-driven insights.